SmartLayer/OneDriveGuard/README.md

    **Note**:
    - The `tcllib` package includes the required `json` package for JSON parsing
    - The `tcl-tls` package provides HTTPS support for secure API requests
+   - Ttk (Themed Tk) widgets are included with Tk 8.5+ and work with the standard Ubuntu packages

 ## Usage